aws-samples/serverless-patterns/lambda-durable-order-processing-sam/README.md

 ## Testing

-### Get Your API Endpoint
+### Step 1: Get Your API Endpoint

-First, retrieve your API endpoint from the CloudFormation stack:
+Retrieve your API endpoint from the CloudFormation stack:

 ```bash
 API_ENDPOINT=$(aws cloudformation describe-stacks \